laravel/docs/queries.md

 <a name="joins"></a>
 ## Joins

+#### Inner Join Statement

 The query builder may also be used to write join statements.
-Take a look at the following examples:

-#### Basic Join Statement

-To do a basic SQL "inner join", we can use the `join` method on a query builder instance:
+To perform a basic SQL "inner join", you may use the `join` method on a query builder instance.
+The first argument passed to the `join` method is the name of the table you need to join to, while the remaining arguments specify the column constraints for the join.
+Of course, as you can see, you can join to multiple tables in a single query:

 	$users = DB::table('users')
 	            ->join('contacts', 'users.id', '=', 'contacts.user_id')